Our pillars

 Remuneration

-We recognise that competitive remuneration plays a significant role in attracting and retaining qualified people.
-We provide market-related remuneration without discrimination based on race or gender, and ensure that our lowest-graded employees are remunerated above the minimum wage of the host country.
+Competitive remuneration plays a significant role in attracting and retaining qualified people.
+In 2023, the Board's review of the Group's compensation and benefits programmes found that remuneration remains market-related without discrimination based on race or gender, and that our lowest-graded employees are remunerated above the host country's minimum wage.
 As Lesotho and Botswana do not prescribe a minimum wage for the mining sector, we use the construction industry wage guidelines as the standard.
 We also ensure that minimum requirements for remuneration are stipulated in our labour contracts.
+Our competitive remuneration policy plays a significant role in attracting and retaining qualified people.

-In total, none of the workforce at Letšeng was compensated at the operation’s minimum wage in 2022 (2021: 9.9%).
-In 2022, the lowest-graded permanent employees at Letšeng received 11% above the construction sector’s minimum wage (2021: 55.6%).
-Other Gem Diamonds employees are remunerated above the minimum wage in line with market-related rates.
+None (2022: none) of the Letšeng workforce received minimum wage remuneration in 2023.
+The lowest-graded permanent employees at Letšeng received 60% (2022: 11 %) ahove the construction sector's minimum wage.
+Other Group employees were also remunerated above the minimum wage and in line with market-related rates.

 We provide benefits and incentives over and above basic remuneration to attract and retain top talent.
-Incentives retain key individuals through performance-based bonuses and long-term share awards.
+Incentives include performance-based bonuses and long-term share awards.

-Of our permanent workforce at Letšeng, 100% of employees subscribe to the mandatory Company retirement provision scheme (2021: 93%).
-Letšeng contributes 7.5% (2021: 7.5%) of employees’ annual salaries to this scheme, and employees contribute 7.5% (2021: 7.5%).
-Fixed-term contract employees are not eligible for this benefit but are paid a fixed-term contract allowance at 20% (2021: 20%) of their basic salary.
-Employees at our Ghaghoo mine receive a statutory gratuity payment upon contract completion, equal to 15% (2021: 15%) of the basic monthly salary for each month of employment.
+100% (2022: 100%) of Letšeng's permanent employees subscribe to the mandatory company retirement provision scheme.
+Letšeng contributes 7.5% (2022: 7.5%) of employees' annual salaries to this scheme, and employees contribute the equivalent.
+Fixed-term contract employees, not eligible for this benefit, receive a fixed-term contract allowance of 20% (2022: 20%) of their basic salaries.
+Ghaghoo employees receive a statutory gratuity payment upon contract completion – equal to 15% (2022: 15%) of the basic monthly salary for each month of employment.

-South Africa and London-based employees are remunerated on a cost-to-company basis, enabling them to elect their retirement schemes and contributions.
-At our Belgian operations, employees contribute 25% of their salaries to a mandatory government retirement scheme (2021: 25%).
+South Africa and London-based employees are remunerated on a cost-to-company basis, and choose their own retirement schemes and contributions.
+At our Belgian operations, employees contribute 25% (2022: 25%) of their salaries to a mandatory government retirement scheme.

 Our performance